Concepts Over Syntax

-Recall from THINKING IN EXPRESSIONS that imperative programs are built from statements.
+Recall from Thinking in Expressions that imperative programs are built from statements.

 These statements are mechanical instructions for the computer that often have nothing to do with the problem we’re trying to solve.